Claire Rousay revives The Bloody Lady with a new soundtrack

 6. November 2024

 For the first time in the history of Slovak cinema, a new soundtrack is being released for the legendary animated film The Bloody Lady.
 Electroacoustic composer Claire Rousay presents her album The Bloody Lady, offering her unique musical interpretation of Viktor Kubal’s iconic 1980 animated film.
-The album is set for release on November 8, 2024, under the Thrill Jockey label.
+The album is set for release on November 8, 2024, under the VIERNULVIER Records label.

 American composer Claire Rousay, known for her innovative approach to experimental and ambient music, created the new soundtrack to Kubal’s The Bloody Lady in her Los Angeles studio.
 The album’s tracks evoke the dark atmosphere of the story while standing as a standalone musical work.
 It consists of eleven pieces, each bringing a fresh perspective to the more than 40-year-old animated masterpiece.